What Causes Generalized Anxiety Disorder?

 Can Generalized Anxiety Disorder Be Prevented?

 Without knowing precisely what causes generalized anxiety disorder, methods of prevention can be problematic.
-But while there is no way to prevent generalized anxiety disorder for certain, getting treatment early can help manage anxiety and keep it from getting worse.
+Getting treatment for generalized anxiety disorder early can help manage anxiety and keep it from getting worse.
 It may be possible to keep symptoms mild or moderate so they do not interfere with daily functions and activities of life.
 If left untreated, symptoms of generalized anxiety disorder can become increasingly difficult to manage and cause significant impairment.
 Getting help early can be crucial to help prevent debilitating anxiety and stress from occurring.

 Other actions may also help prevent the development of GAD.
 Avoiding overuse and abuse of substances like alcohol and drugs is important.
 Drug and alcohol abuse is a significant indicator of generalized anxiety disorder development.
 Bringing order to life events and responsibilities can also be helpful.
 Prioritizing time and energy when tackling tasks and issues at work, school, and/or home can reduce feelings of anxiety and being overwhelmed.